 - promote healthy living and respond to local needs.

-Situated on Paradise Road, Richmond is Vestry Hall and four office suites.
-RPLC's offices are at the rear of the building, with an entrance off the Vineyard Passage, while other offices are occupied by Arc Software, Barreworks and Hays Recruitment.
+Situated on Paradise Road, Richmond, is Vestry Hall and four office suites.
+RPLC's offices are at the rear of the building, with an entrance off the Vineyard Passage, while other offices are occupied by Barreworks, Frank Agency and Hays Recruitment.